 The rule change is expected to improve the safety of motorcyclists on our roads.

-All new model new motorcycles up to and including 125cc must have ABS or CBS.
+Since 1 April 2020, all new model new motorcycles over 125cc have had to have ABS and all new model new motorcycles up to and including 125cc have had to have ABS or CBS.

 All current model new motorcycles and imported used motorcycles over 125cc must have ABS.